themasterid/SoyleKZ/README.md

 - python-vlc==3.0.11115
 - playsound==1.2.2 (for Windows)

-To work, you need the "sound" and "db" folders (not included in this build).
+To work, you need the "sound" and "db" folders (included in this build).
 The "sound" folder contains mp3 files.

 It's not release version.